CHAPTER 1: "Happenstance."

 >>>>> Security Level: Gamma

 It felt like they were going on forever and nowhere at the same time.
-True to its previous behavior, the voice was still continuing to ramble to her.
+The voice was still continuing to ramble to her, the words feeling more loose by the second.
+Or millisecond.
+She was never really good at those sorts of estimations.

 She felt like she was stuck in the sky.
 No one else in sight or mind besides her, the voice, and the clouds.